Home » Territorial pathways

 Circular economy

-This pathway highlights the virtues of the circular economy.
-It showcases the initiatives of people committed to giving objects a second life and to the structuring of local re-use sectors, particularly in the building and textile sectors, thanks to collaborative initiatives.
-And because Angoulême, designated a UNESCO Creative City in 2019, is also the world capital of the comic strip, a visit to the city's artistic and cultural universe is a must!
+This journey highlighted the virtues of the circular economy.
+It promoted initiatives by stakeholders committed to giving objects a second life and structuring local reuse sectors, particularly in the construction and textile industries, through collaborative initiatives.
+And because Angoulême, designated a UNESCO Creative City in 2019, is also the world capital of comic books, an immersion in the city's artistic and cultural universe was a must!

-The tour will continue with a visit to La Bascule, the Charente's first platform for the reuse of building materials, which is also a back-to-work workshop.
-This new player provides an appropriate response to the region's professional, social and environmental needs.
-To round off the day and before heading back to Bordeaux, participants will be invited to explore the treasures of the Cité internationale de la bande dessinée et de l’image and the Musée de la BD.
-They will be able to discover the initiatives undertaken by this cultural player in the field of transitions.
+The tour continued with a visit to La Bascule, the first platform for reusing building materials created in Charente, which is also a social integration workshop.
+This new player provides a tailored response to the professional, social and environmental needs of the region.
+To round off the day and before heading back to Bordeaux, participants were invited to explore the treasures of the Cité internationale de la bande dessinée et de l’image and the Musée de la BD, to discover the initiatives undertaken by this cultural player in the field of transitions.

 Atelier 9 (ARU), CADRESS, CEDIF, CIDIL, La Bascule, Musée de la BD, Mycelium Charente, Plan B (Cyclofficine, Envie Charente, Laplla.Net, Recyclerie Avril), Tisséna